Skip to content

 If you want your loved ones to receive a large pay-out, you’re likely to have to pay higher premiums.
 The size of the lump-sum payment will depend on the specific details of your policy.

-If you opt for a with-profits or unit-linked policy, the size of the pay-out could be more or less than planned, depending on how well the investments perform.
+If you opt for an investment-linked policy, the size of the pay-out could be more or less than planned, depending on how well the investments perform.

 Is a whole of life insurance pay-out tax-free?